o3de/o3de.org/content/docs/user-guide/assets/scene-pipeline/scene-builder.md

 The scene builder components are registered in the ```AZ::Module``` class.
 The SceneBuilderExampleModule is the entry point for gems.
 To extend the SceneAPI loading, generating, and exporting components must be registered here.
 The SceneAPI libraries require specialized initialization.
 As early as possible, be sure to repeat the following two lines for any SceneAPI you want to use.
 Omitting these calls or making them too late can cause problems such as missing EBus events.

-## AZ::SceneAPI::SceneCore::LoadingComponent
+## LoadingComponent

 The LoadingComponent events are emitted when the scene pipeline is importing a source scene asset file such as `.fbx` or `.stl` files.
 If the scene builder wants to modify the scene graph, then it should register a LoadingComponent component to hook into the `PreImport`, 'Import', or 'PostImport' events.
 The SceneGraph is populated during the import events so by PostImport the contents of the SceneGraph are fixed.

-The LoadingComponent event contexts:
+The AZ::SceneAPI::SceneCore::LoadingComponent event contexts:

 * PreImportEventContext -- Signals an import of the scene graph is about to happen
 * ImportEventContext -- Signals that the scene is ready to import the scene graph from source data; can change the Scene
 * PostImportEventContext -- Signals that an import has completed and the data should be ready to use (if there were no errors); the Scene is immutable

-## AZ::SceneAPI::SceneCore::GenerationComponent
+## GenerationComponent

 The the scene is loaded via the LoadingComponent components, the GenerationComponent events are emitted when the scene pipeline wants scene builders to modify node contents or add nodes to the SceneGraph.
 The mutable Scene object is sent to each GenerationComponent event.

-The LoadingComponent event contexts:
+The AZ::SceneAPI::SceneCore::GenerationComponent event contexts:

 * PreGenerateEventContext -- Signals the scene generation step is about to happen
 * GenerateEventContext -- Signals that new data such as procedurally generated objects should be added to the Scene